 Sometimes if you do not assign the right data type to your columns in the first step, the graph may not show in a way that you want it to.
 For example, Excel may plot the parameter Average Number of Leaves/Employee/Year along the X axis instead of the Year.
 In this case, you can use the option Switch Row/Column under the Design tab of Chart Tools to play around with various combinations of X axis and Y axis parameters till you hit on the perfect rendition.

 Design: Design allows you to move your graph and re-position it.
 It gives you the freedom to change the chart type.
 You can even experiment with different chart layouts.
-In some the legend or the definition of what each graph line stands for is at the top.
-In some it is to the right or even completely turned off.
+This may conform more to your brand guidelines, your personal style, or your manager’s preference.

-Layout: This allows you to change the title of your axes, the title of your chart and the position of the legend.
+Layout: This allows you to change the title of the axis, the title of your chart and the position of the legend.
 You might go with vertical text along the Y axis and horizontal text along the X axis.
-You can even adjust the gridlines.
+You can even adjust the grid lines.
 You have every formatting tool conceivable at your fingertips to improve the look and feel of your graph.